 Yet, research has found that women are actually less likely to get this much-needed flexibility than men are.
 Stand out as a great organization for women by offering equitable flexibility.

 Women Want Real Leadership Opportunities

 In our sample, women were just as likely as men to be interested in raises, promotions, and leadership development opportunities.
 They were also just as likely to ask for and accept leadership opportunities.

 But women expressed different reasons for turning down leadership opportunities compared to men.
-Men typically turned down positions because they didn’t want it (e.g. not interested in the role, didn’t like the supervisor, didn’t want to relocate, didn’t want to work longer hours, or didn’t get offered enough money).
+Men typically turned down positions because they didn’t want them (e.g., not interested in the role, didn’t like the supervisor, didn’t want to relocate, didn’t want to work longer hours, or didn’t get offered enough money).
 While some women shared these concerns, women also uniquely mentioned that they were not confident in their qualifications, not sure that others would support them, and were worried that they were being set up for failure.